LicenseRocks/rockskit/README.md

 3. Begin the building process by running `yarn build` and make sure, that build phase passes successfully and we have updated files in `dist` directory.
 4. Update the version of package either manually or using `npm version` (better to do it manually).
 5. Make sure you have an access to @licenserocks packages using your npm account, then run `npm login` to complete authentication process.
 6. Now run `npm publish`.
-Keep in mind that you should have configured you npm CLI before running this command.
-For that, you should login to npm and make sure you have access to @licenserocks packages using your account, and then use `npm login` to login into your account.
+Keep in mind that you should have configured your npm CLI before running this command.
+Then use `npm login` to login into your account.
 For more information about how to login to NPM, visit this link: https://docs.npmjs.com/logging-in-to-an-npm-enterprise-registry-from-the-command-line .
 7. Commit your changes and push to Github repository.

 That's all!🚀